svenhofstede-zz/svenhofstede.github.ios/_posts/2016-12-12-clean-code-summary.md

 *There are two hard things in computer science: cache invalidation, **naming things**.*

 The naming of variables and functions is an art in itself.
 You need to come up with a name that perfectly explains why and how a variable or function is used and what it is.
 It can't be too long but it shouldn't be too short.
-Longer is better then shorter is that means the intent is clear.
+Longer is better then shorter if that means the intent is made more clear.

 #### Make it Searchable

 If possible, make sure the name is searchable.
 You need to be able to easily jump to a variables.
 Don't call them `x`, `counter` or `max_number`.
-If you are using `counter` once, you'll probably use it often so searching the right one is inconvenient.
+If you are using `counter` once, you'll probably use it often so finding the right one with your editor find tool is inconvenient.
 And you don't want the search to bring you to every `x` in the text.

 #### Talking about variables